mdn/content/files/en-us/web/css/anchor-size/index.md

 ### Basic `anchor-size()` usage

-This example shows two elements positioned relative to an anchor, which are sized using `anchor-size()` functions.
+This example shows two elements positioned relative to an anchor and sized using `anchor-size()` functions.

 #### HTML